Welcome to today's edition of the Rush 24-7 podcast.

 They didn't want Cruz.

-I said they they've they're looking at at Cruz, and there's a the reason I bring it this a New York Post column today by somebody whose name I can't remember right now, makes the exact same point.
+And the reason I'm bringing this is a New York Post column today by somebody whose name I can't remember right.

-And it's this that Cruz is going to be around forever, and the establishment wants him vanquished forever.
+And it's this, that Cruz is going to be around forever and the establishment wants him vanquished forever.

-But Trump is an ephemeral game.
+But Trump is an ephemeral.

-One in a million.
+He's one in a million.

 Trump comes out of nowhere.

-I mean, it's stop and think of what's happened here.
+Stop and think of what's happened here.

-A genuine real outsider with no polling unit and no real fundraising and no campaign management, no speech writing, uh, has come to just blow out the Republican Party.
+A genuine real outsider with no polling unit and no real fundraising and no campaign management, no speech writing, has come to just blow out the Republican Party.

 And of course, there's postmortems of the Republican Party today, too.